ShinChven/vite-react-ssr-with-feathersjs/README.md

 You will have a FeathersJS project running on `localhost:3030`.

 The index page is rendered by Vite React SSR, and you can navigate to `/about` to see the page rendered by React Router's BrowserRouter.

+Let's say you load the index page by requesting the html file from the server, and then navigate to `/about`, you will see the page rendered by React Router's BrowserRouter which is rendered all by the client in your browser.
+This is way of React SSR and Hydration.